 5. Meeting Date: Special Committee of the Whole - May 14, 2019 Subject: Ranked Ballots Recommendation: 3.
 That Staff report back to Council with respect to referendum questions for the 2022 Municipal Election; and, Responsible Departments: > Legislative Services September 14, 2020 Staff expect to present options for the 2022 Municipal Election at this Committee of the Whole Meeting 6.
-Meeting Date: Committee of the Whole - September 23, 2019 Subject: Established Neighbourhoods Compatibility Study Recommendation: Established Neighbourhoods Compatibility Study Responsible Department: > Planning and Building Services Q1, 2020 Special Committee of the Whole held January 20, 2020 7.
+Meeting Date: Committee of the Whole - September 23, 2019 Subject: Established Neighbourhoods Compatibility Study Recommendation: Established Neighbourhoods Compatibility Study Responsible Department: > Planning and Building Services Special Committee of the Whole held January 20, 2020 7.
 Meeting Date: Committee of the Whole - August 26, 2019 Subject: Traffic & Parking Petitions Recommendations: That the petition regarding Parking Restrictions on Helmer Avenue be referred to Staff; and, That the petition regarding Traffic Calming Measures/Speed Mitigation on Flagstone Way be referred to Staff; and, That the petition regarding Traffic Calming Measures/Speed Mitigation on Simcoe Street be referred to Staff.
 Responsible Departments: Engineering Q1, 2020 8.
 Meeting Date: Committee of the Whole - April 30, 2018 Subject: Heritage Designations - York Region Administrative Building and Newmarket Canal System Recommendations: 1.
 The Strategic Leadership Team/Operational Leadership Team recommend that the following be referred to staff for review and report: a.
 That the Heritage Newmarket Advisory Committee propose to the Region of York that the Administration Centre building be designated, due to its noted architect; and, b.
 That the Heritage Newmarket Advisory Committee recommend the Town of Newmarket designate the Newmarket Canal system.
 Responsible Department: Planning and Building Services Q1, 2020 9.
 Meeting Date: Committee of the Whole - September 23, 2019 Subject: All Way Stop at Dover Crescent and Burford Street Recommendations: 1.
 That the traffic issue related to an all-way stop at Dover Crescent and Burford Street be referred to Staff.
 Responsible Departments: > Engineering Services Q1, 2020 Report included on February 24, 2020 CoW Agenda

-10. Meeting Date: Council - September 9, 2019 Subject: All Way Stop at Dover Crescent and Burford Street Recommendations: 1.
-That the deputation by Joseph Coupal regarding a Request for an All-way Stop at the Intersection of London Road and Harewood Boulevard be received and referred to staff Responsible Departments: > Engineering Services Q1, 2020 Report included on February 24, 2020 CoW Agenda 11.
+10. Meeting Date: Council September 9, 2019 Subject: All Way Stop at Dover Crescent and Burford Street Recommendations: 1.
+That the deputation by Joseph Coupal regarding a Request for an All-way Stop at the Intersection of London Road and Harewood Boulevard be received and referred to staff Responsible Departments: Engineering Services Q1, 2020 Report included on February 24, 2020 CoW Agenda 11.
 Meeting Date: Committee of the Whole - June 17, 2019 Subject: Protection of Trees on Private Property Recommendations: 4.
-That following the internal and public consultation, issues identified in this report, together with comments from the public, and Committee, be addressed by staff in a comprehensive report to the Committee of the Whole with a draft by-law; and, Responsible Department: > Planning Services Q1, 2020 PIC at the iWonder Event completed.
-12. Meeting Date: Committee of the Whole - June 17, 2019 Subject: Youth Engagement, Diversity and Inclusivity, and Consultation on the Environment Recommendation: 3.
-That staff be directed to plan a Climate Change Open House for Fall 2019 (completed) and a Spring 2020 e-Waste Collection event as part of a one-year pilot environmental consultation program and report back in 2020 with a review of this program; Responsible Departments: ➤ Engineering Services, Public Works Services Q1, 2020 Q2, 2020 13.
+That following the internal and public consultation, issues identified in this report, together with comments from the public, and Committee, be addressed by staff in a comprehensive report to the Committee of the Whole with a draft by-law; and, Responsible Department: Planning Services PIC at the iWonder Event completed.
+12. Meeting Date: Committee of the Whole - June 17, 2019 Subject: Youth Engagement, Diversity and Inclusivity, and Consultation on the Environment (completed) and a Spring 2020 e-Waste Collection event as part of a one- year pilot environmental consultation program and report back in 2020 with a review of this program; l.
+Q2, 2020 13.
 Meeting Date: Committee of the Whole - March 18, 2019 Subject: Construction Vibration Issues Recommendations: 5.
 That staff investigate options for existing sites where construction activity will cause significant vibrations.
 Responsible Departments: ➤ Planning and Building Services & Engineering Services Q2, 2020 14.
 Meeting Date: Committee of the Whole - June 17, 2019 Subject: Ward 1 Traffic Petitions Recommendation: 1.
 That the petitions regarding traffic issues in Ward 1 be received and referred to staff. • Atkins Drive - Speed Mitigation • Helena Court - Parking • Kingsmere Avenue - Stop sign Responsible Departments: ➤ Engineering Services Q2, 2020 Atkins Drive Report included on February 24, 2020 CoW Agenda